Freehold Flat Mortgages

 How will you be using the flat?

-If you’re thinking of buying a flat, the most important thing to consider is whether it’s freehold or leasehold.
+If you’re considering buying a flat, the most important thing to consider is whether it’s freehold or leasehold.

-This guide will tell you everything you need to know about getting a mortgage on a freehold flat, what you need to be aware of, and how a specialist broker will be able to help make the whole process much more straightforward.
+This guide will tell you everything you need to know about getting a mortgage on a freehold flat, what you need to be aware of, and how a specialist broker can help make the whole process much more straightforward.

 What is a freehold flat?

-A freehold flat has no leasehold title, and isn’t tied in any way to the building it’s situated in or any other property owners – it’s an entirely separate entity.
+A freehold flat has no leasehold title, and isn’t tied to the building it’s situated in or any other property owners – it’s an entirely separate entity.

-This means there’s no external body responsible for the property or the building as a whole, and as such, no need to pay ground rent or service charges.
+This means there is no external body responsible for the property or the building as a whole, and as such, there is no need to pay ground rent or service charges.

 This is in stark contrast to leasehold flats, which are much more widely available (except in Scotland, where freeholds are more common).

-In this scenario, someone owns the freehold of the entire building and the individual flats are leased to separate owners, who will usually pay extra to ensure maintenance of the building itself and any communal spaces.
+In this scenario, someone owns the freehold of the entire building, and the individual flats are leased to separate owners.
+These owners usually pay extra to ensure the maintenance of the building and any communal spaces.

-Freehold flats may initially sound appealing – particularly as there are no service charges to pay – but it could actually make the process of homeownership more difficult, especially when it comes to securing a mortgage.
+Freehold flats may initially sound appealing, particularly as there are no service charges to pay.
+Still, it could actually make the process of homeownership more difficult, especially when it comes to securing a mortgage.

 Maximise your chance of approval with specialist advice from a mortgage expert.